carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 The built-in web viewer ain't so hot, so download that html file to view the network on your own computer.
 Chrome works fine, and it's best to make the diagram fullscreen.
+It mseems to work better on a
+PC than a mac.
 We can see: - the largest central cluster around the account
 @catsofinstagram

-- a corporate entity (litter box company in the upper right) shows up, and that a big sub-network exists
+- a corporate entity (a litter box company?) shows up,

+- some users of the hashtag are separate from the account's network.

-- neighborhoods of users, such as those around kiko1123215 in the image below.
+- neighborhoods of users exist, such as those around kiko1123215 in the image below.
 Kiko is nearby, but separate from, the
   @catsofinstagram twitter account.